What Is A Tax Write Off And How Does It Work?

 Inventory Is Of No Use

-Perhaps inventory is outdated, or it can’t be sold due to an error in manufacturing.
-The cost of merchandise can be added to the category “cost of goods sold” or its value can be offset using the obsolete inventory reserve.
+It’s possible that the inventory has become obsolete, or that there was an error in the manufacturing process that prevents it from being sold.
+Either the cost of the merchandise can be added to the category known as “cost of goods sold,” or the value of the merchandise can be offset by using the reserve for obsolete inventory.

 A Fixed Asset Is Of No Use

 A company’s fixed assets are those valuable objects that are not going to be depleted within the next year and are designed for use over the long term.
 It’s possible that a corporation will invest in new workplace furniture.